Anon-Planet/thgtoa/guide.md

 And finally, here is this very instructive detailed paper on the current state of IOS/Android security from the John Hopkins University: https://securephones.io/main.html[^254].

 When it comes to your laptop, the forensics techniques are many and widespread.
-Many of those issues can be mitigated by using full disk encryption, virtualization (See [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:]), and compartmentalization.
+Many of those issues can be mitigated by using full disk encryption, virtualization (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]), and compartmentalization.
 This guide will later detail such threats and techniques to mitigate them.

 ## Bad Cryptography: